nnamdi21/contracts/README.md

 * Daily interest is paid on money owed for defaulting users.
 * Defaulting users can not use service unless all outstanding debt paid.

+### Example3 - Banking Service

+* There are two types of account: savings and chequing
+* Users can have only one of each at a time.
+* To qualify for a loan, the user must have a chequing account.
+* Users can only take a loan at a time.
+* Loan repayment is done via chequing account.
+* All accounts are liquidated when user defaults.